chris1111/Wireless-USB-Adapter/README.md

 [![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/screen97.png)

-This driver runs from OS X Mavericks 10.9 to macOS Mojave 10.14.
+This driver runs from OS X Mavericks 10.9 to macOS Catalina 10.15.
 The system is required to reboot after the driver is installed, so please close all the other applications before installing this software.
 After the system boots up and you enter the system, please follow the following steps to configure the network:

 - Instructions: